LongChan1993/LandmarkRemark/README.md

     - Note
     - Username(creator)
     - Location(latitude and longitude)
-- On clicking an info window, the user who created the note has an option to edit the note and update it
+- On clicking an info window, the user who created the note has an option to edit the note and update it.
 - If a user clicks on info windows not created by him/her , he/she will not be able to edit the note and a toast message is displayed to inform the user.
 - On searching based on a note or username, display a snackbar about the number of occurences of the search result.
 - The searched result displays the corresponding map markers highlighted by a standard red location icon.